civboot/fngi/notes/spore.md

 U8, U16 and U32 are used to specify the bit-width regardless of whether they are signed or unsigned (the operation determines signedness).

-CPtr means a "half pointer", aka a 16bit pointer.
+MPtr means a "half pointer", aka a 16bit pointer.
 APtr is an "absolute pointer" aka a 32bit pointer.
-Typically only immediate (compile-time) pointers are SPtr's, so Ptr also means APtr.
+Typically only immediate (compile-time) pointers are MPtr's, so Ptr also means APtr.

-On 16bit systems, an SPtr and APtr must have the same size of 16bits and the sector is always "0".
+On 16bit systems, an MPtr and APtr must have the same size of 16bits and the module block is always "0".

 ## Memory Operations
-spore16 supports 16 bit memory access and function calls through the use of the sector register (CP), which gets stored on the return stack (RS) alongside the addresses to return to.
-The sector gets updated anytime there is a jump or call into a 32 bit address, or a RET.
-All functions within a sector can address memory and other local functions using 16 bit address space.
+spore16 supports 16 bit memory access and function calls through the use of the module register (MP), which gets stored on the return stack (RS) alongside the addresses to return to.
+The module gets updated anytime there is a jump or call into a 32 bit address, or a RET.
+All functions within a module can address memory and other local functions using 16 bit address space.

 When compiling for a 32bit spore machine it is important to separate the functions